-37. The approach set out in the previous section for EuSEF managers is applicable to the conflicts of interest of EuVECA.
+- 40. The approach set out in the previous section for EuSEF managers is applicable to the conflicts of interest of EuVECA.
 However, taking into account that, as part of their business model, EuVECA managers are very active in the management of the companies in which the EuVECA is invested, the specific conflicts of interest arising from this situation should be taken into account.
-Therefore, the rules on the strategies for the exercise of the voting rights set out in Article 37 of the AIFMD Commission Regulation may be of relevance for the EuVECA managers.

-- 38. In addition to those set out in the previous section, the following conditions could be imposed on EuVECA managers: - a) First, the EuVECA managers should develop adequate and effective strategies for determining when and how any voting rights held in the EuVECA portfolio are to be exercised, to the exclusive benefit of the EuVECA concerned and its investors. - b) Second, these strategies should determine measures and procedures for a) monitoring relevant corporate actions, b) ensuring that the exercise of voting rights is in accordance with the investment objectives and policy of the relevant EuVECA and c) preventing or managing any conflicts of interest arising from the exercise of voting rights. - c) Thirdly, the EuVECA manager should make available to the investors a summary description of the strategies and details of the actions taken on the basis of those strategies.
+Therefore, the rules on the strategies for the exercise of the voting rights set out in Article 37 of the AIFMD Commission Regulation may be of relevance for the EuVECA managers. - 41.
+In addition to those set out in the previous section, the following conditions could be imposed on EuVECA managers: - a) First, the EuVECA managers should develop adequate and effective strategies for determining when and how any voting rights held in the EuVECA portfolio are to be exercised, to the exclusive benefit of the EuVECA concerned and its investors. - b) Second, these strategies should determine measures and procedures for a) monitoring relevant corporate actions, b) ensuring that the exercise of voting rights is in accordance with the investment objectives and policy of the relevant c) Thirdly, the EuVECA manager should make available to the investors a summary description of the strategies and details of the actions taken on the basis of those strategies.